schoolofdevops/openshift-labguide/chapters/10_kubernetes_autoscaling.md

 #### Deploying Metrics Server

-Kubernetes Horizontal Pod Autoscaler along with `oc adm top` command depends on the core monitoring data such as cpu and memory utilization which is scraped and provided by kubelet, which comes with in built cadvisor component.
+openshift Horizontal Pod Autoscaler along with `oc adm top` command depends on the core monitoring data such as cpu and memory utilization which is scraped and provided by kubelet, which comes with in built cadvisor component.
 Earlier, you would have to install a additional component called **heapster** in order to collect this data and feed it to the **hpa** controller.
-With 1.8 version of Kubernetes, this behavior is changed, and now **metrics-server** would provide this data.
+With 1.8 version of kubernetes, this behavior is changed, and now **metrics-server** would provide this data.
 Metric server  is being included as a essential component for kubernetes cluster, and being incroporated into kubernetes to be included out of box.
 It stores the core monitoring information using in-memory data store.

 If you try to pull monitoring information using the following commands
 ```